VR-Rathod/Code-Note/README.md

 - You can Give Your feedback on this mail vaibhavrathod2282@gmail.com

-- if you wanny share your note please read and follow interaction written on contribution
+- if you wanny share your note please read and follow interaction written on [Dev](https://github.com/VR-Rathod/Code-Note/blob/Admin/Dev/format.md)